What is the best piano for a beginner?

 I have worked with folks who chose a Steinway from the start for their child’s music journey, or as adults, are coming back to music (often after decades) to invest in themselves, and in the piano of their highest aspiration.
 If you are interested in exploring the full Steinway family please visit our pianos as well as the used piano listings.
 All pianos on our website include video demonstration with commentary and text.

 Here are some of my favorite models for beginners.
 Costs below reflect 2020 pricing.
 Feel free to inquire regarding discounts and/or promotions.
 Also, please ask if we have any rental returns or used inventory.
 Essex upright: EUP123S or E – $7,890 plus tax and delivery.
 Essex grand: EGP173 – $18,100 plus tax and delivery.
 Boston upright: UP120S PEII ebony polish – $8,200 plus tax and delivery.
-Also, the Boston grand: GP156 PEII – $22,600 plus tax and delivery.
+Or, while supplies last, the Boston UP118S PE at $8,300 Also, the Boston grand: GP156 PEII – $22,600 plus tax and delivery.

 Let us help when you’re ready